ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

    # Verify Helm CLI is installed
    $ helm version
    #
-   # (Optional) Any additional tools which you might have installed ...
+   # (Optional) Verify any additional tools which you might have installed ...
    #
    ```